inclusivenaming/website/content/blog/_posts/inclusive-infra/index.md

 Yes, there is more to be done – working with upstream projects, expanding to the other groups in our company, reporting back to our Office of Inclusive Futures, improving tools, and the list goes on.
 But, the most important thing is to just take the first step.

 This has been an incredibly rewarding experience; in one simple exercise, we have seen the power of infrastructure as code, the open source community, and robust collaboration technology that "powers an inclusive future for all".

+This was cross-posted from our [Cisco Tech Blog](https://ciscotechblog.com/blog/inclusive-infrastructure/).
+We are excited to be a part of the "Inclusive Naming Initiative" and we are looking forward to working with this community.
+Through the INI and the open source community at large, we believe we can illuminate and amplify the efforts happening across our whole industry.

+---

 Tools: